Tate Duality In Positive Dimension Over Function Fields: Conditions under which profinite completion preserves exactness

-where the intersection is over all closed subgroups $X \subset A$ of finite index containing $B'$.
-This is equivalent to showing that for any $a \in A - B'$, there exists such $X$ not containing $a$.
-That is, we need to show that for any nonzero $\overline{a} := a$ mod $B' \in A/B'$, there exists an open finite index subgroup $\overline{X} \subset A/B'$ not containing $\overline{a}$.
-The openness of $nA$ is preserved under quotients, hence the hypotheses of Lemma \ref{avoidingfindexsubgps} holds for $A/B'$.
-It suffices, therefore, to show that $(A/B')_{\Div} = 0$.
+\begin{proof} Let $B' \subset A'$ be an open subgroup of finite index.
+We first claim that for any nonzero $\overline{a} : = a$ mod $B' \in A/B'$, there exists an open finite index subgroup $\overline{X} \subset A/B'$ not containing $\overline{a}$.
+The openness of $nA$ is preserved under quotients, hence the hypotheses of Lemma \ref{avoidingfindexsubgps} hold for $A/B'$.
+In order to prove the claim, therefore, it suffices to show that $(A/B')_{\Div} = 0$.
 We have an exact sequence of abelian groups